MogensWintherDK/lc-v1-next-web/posts/blocks/empower.md

 I believe in empowering people to solve the problems on their own.
 This helps them grow and enables them to solve the next complex issue on their own.

-**The big picture**
+**The growing big picture**

 I like to challenge people on their big picture, and step-by-step make their picture larger and larger.
 This process allows people to grow with the idea and form their mental big picture.
-Without that, they will struggle to understand the vision and direction.
+Without that, they will struggle to understand the vision and strategy.

 **Learning requires time**